-Lisa Nalbone, former teacher and homeschooling mom, writes about the joys and challenges of self-directed, heart-centered, connected lifelong learning.
+Lisa Nalbone draws on decades of working in classroom and experiential learning situations, unschooling her son, and exploring intentional learning and living.
+She combines experience with evidence-based best practices to help you and your family harness the power and joy of self-directed, heart-centered, connected lifelong learning.
 Her LifeSparks Books provide practical strategies, tools, and examples to inspire people to embrace their curiosity and love for learning as they develop tools, skills, and confidence for learning all through life.

 I’m always curious and love to learn.
 I grew up in a small town with incredible library, public schools, and community programs.
 I loved reading and had the freedom to roam the town and library stacks.
 Friendly librarians, employers, neighbors, and parents of friends generously shared their experience and time with a kid who really wanted to learn.